taiojia/playback/docs/quickstart.md

 * nova user can be login to each compute node via ssh passwordless(include sudo), and all compute nodes need to restart libvirt-bin to enable live migration
 * The playback node is the same as ceph-deploy node where can be login to each openstack node passwordless
 * The playback node default using ~/.ssh/id_rsa ssh private key to logon remote server
+* You need to restart the `nova-compute`, `cinder-volume` and `glance-api` services if you have selected the ceph as that backend

 ## Install Playback